 The problem is that Ante is an ethnic Serb and Vjeko a Croatian nationalist; they are each other’s opposites when it comes to opinions about nationality and sexual orientation.
-That means you are likely to hate the main characters from the beginning but at the same time, these contrasts also invite you to look further and find “the good and bad” in all of them.
+That means you are likely to hate the main characters from the beginning.
+At the same time, though, these contrasts also invite you to look further.
+It invites you to find “the good and bad” in all of them.
 You wonder how they can resolve their conflicts while also asking yourself if they even have to resolve them at all.
 All in all, this is not an easy watch but if you want to be challenged, this movie is for you.

 As this movie is about two women trying to have a baby together, you probably expect me to love it.
 I did not though.
-Yes, the humor definitely made me laugh.
-Yes, I loved watching London from the water.
+Yes, the humor definitely made me laugh and I loved watching London from the water.
 Yes, I loved getting a glimpse of boat life (but not boat poo).
-Yes, I loved watching the three main characters interact with each other.
+Also, I loved watching the three main characters interact with each other.

 I just could not get over the fact that Kat only decides to have a baby with Eva to end a fight and then gets cold feet WHEN EVA IS PREGNANT.
 Yes, I had to write that in caps.
-I feel that you simply cannot do that to a child and so I was having a really hard time feeling a connection with Kat’s process.
-When can we see a movie in which lesbians become parents without the pregnancy being the central topic that should offer the conflict of the story?
+I feel that you simply cannot do that to a child.
+So, I was having a really hard time feeling a connection with Kat’s process.
+When can we see a movie in which lesbians become parents without the pregnancy being the central topic offering the conflict of the story?

-With space tight on their London houseboat, Eva is not happy when her partner Kat invites over her old friend Roger from Spain.
+Eva is not happy when her partner Kat invites over her Spanish friend Roger on their small London houseboat.
 Although, on second thought, it could be an answer to their desire to have a baby together.

 Discussion with the other judges about the Best Feature Film

 Before the discussion with the other judges, I was nervous about how that discussion would go.
-Would the idea of which movie should win be shared by all immediately or would all the judges have a different opinion on which movie should win?
+Would the idea of which movie should win be shared by all immediately?
+Would all the judges have a different opinion on which movie should win?
 And if so, how do you finally pick a winner?
-To prepare, I decided to pick my top three so that I would have some flexibility in picking the Best Feature Film with the others: Just Charlie, Sisterhood, and Even Lovers Get the Blues.
+To prepare, I decided to pick my top three.
+This way, I would have some flexibility in picking the Best Feature Film with the others.
+I picked Just Charlie, Sisterhood, and Even Lovers Get the Blues.

 What does the Roze Filmdagen Best Feature Film Award mean?

 After that first round, we asked ourselves what we want the Roze Filmdagen Best Feature Film Award to mean.
-When you see a movie poster with an image of the award on it, what should that say to the public?
+When you see a movie poster with an image of the award on it, what should that say?

-We quickly agreed that we wanted to offer a bigger audience to a movie that might not be the audience members’ first choice.
-We are all used to our own cultural context and so watching movies that fit that context perfectly are easier for us to consume.
-As judges, we decided to look beyond our personal boundaries and offer a platform to a movie that might make us struggle as we are unfamiliar with its environment.
+We agreed that we wanted to make the audience see a movie that might not be their first choice.
+We are all used to our own cultural context.
+Watching movies that fit that context perfectly are easier for us to consume.
+As judges, we decided to look beyond our personal boundaries.
+We decided to choose a movie that might make us struggle as we are unfamiliar with its environment.

 Two movies: The Constitution or Sisterhood?

 That offered a problem because we thought that both Sisterhood and The Constitution fitted our criteria.
 This problem took us over an hour!
-In the end, if I speak from my point of view, I decided to go back to my viewing experience as I had stated beforehand that I would select movies that had an impact on me and that had characters with whom I could feel a connection.
+In the end, I decided to go back to my viewing experience.
+After all, I had stated beforehand that I would select movies that had an impact on me and that had characters with whom I could feel a connection.

 I could not feel a connection with Vjeko from The Constitution.
-Before watching Sisterhood, though, I was interested precisely because I know so little about Asian culture and how the LGBTQ community exists within those cultures.
+Before watching Sisterhood, though, I was interested precisely because I know so little about Asian cultures.
 While watching the movie, I felt a big connection to the group of friends from the younger years.
 So, my vote went to Sisterhood.